react-native-tvos/react-native-tvos/README.md

 - _LogBox_: The new LogBox error/warning display (which replaced YellowBox in 0.63) is working as expected in tvOS, after a few adjustments to make the controls accessible to the focus engine.

 - _Pressable_: The new `Pressable` API for React Native 0.63 works with TV.
 Additional `onFocus` and `onBlur` props are provided to allow you to customize behavior when a Pressable enters or leaves focus.
-The existing `onPressIn` and `onPressOut` will also fire when entering or leaving focus, and the `pressed` and `focused` states will be true while focused.  `PressableExample` in RNTester has been modified appropriately.
+Similar to the `pressed` state that is true while a user is pressing the component on a touchscreen, the `focused` state will be true when it is focused on TV.  `PressableExample` in RNTester has been modified appropriately.

 - _Dev Menu support_: On the simulator, cmd-D will bring up the developer menu, just like on iOS.
 To bring it up on a real Apple TV device, make a long press on the play/pause button on the remote.
 (Please do not shake the Apple TV device, that will not work :) )